 What Works Evidence Review: Intersections of Violence Against Women and Violence Against Children

-This 4-page brief summarises the state of the evidence on the intersections between violence against children (VAC) and violence against women (VAW).
-The authors argue that VAC and VAW frequently co-occur with devastating effects across the life course. co
+This 4-page brief summarises the state of evidence on the intersections between violence against children (VAC) and violence against women (VAW).
+The authors argue that VAC and VAW frequently co-occur with devastating effects across the life course.

 VAC and VAW co-occur most frequently in the household, where children can be witnesses to various forms of IPV against their mothers but also victims of harsh physical punishment by a caregiver.
 The effects of such violence are intergenerational: perpetrators of IPV are frequently the victims of childhood violence themselves.
 Harsh physical punishment by men and women can also be driven by past childhood trauma or as a way to prevent IPV in the household.